EvieHarv/HypixelStats/README.md

 - Automatically detects when you join new game, and automatically detects when players leave/join and adds/removes them from the list.
     - Currently, you still have to do `/who` once when you join to get the players already in the lobby.
 I'm currently working on an automatic system for this.
-- Currently sorts by FKDR, and shows FKDR+Winstreak
-    - This will be configurable in future releases!
+- Fully configuarable view of stats, with on-the-fly profile switching for easy viewing of any stats you want, at any time.
+    - Also includes assignable colors based off of stats, as well as the ability to sort the list by any (numeric) stat.
 - Includes the ability to whitelist/blacklist players for quick identification.
-Whitelisted players appear green, blacklisted players appear red.
+By default, whitelisted players appear green and blacklisted players appear red.
+(This is configurable in the profiles!)
-- Detects nicked players and displays them as yellow.
+- Detects nicked players and displays them as yellow by default (also configurable).
 - Keeps track of every player you've run into since you opened the app, for ease of blacklisting or whitelisting.
 - Built-in plancke.io search

 ## Features in the works

 - Compatibility with every popular client (lunar, badlion, vanilla).
-- Ability to set what stats you want to see, from what games, and in what order.
-    - Based on a profile system, so you can switch what you want to see easily at any given time.
-- Automatic party detection.
+- Automatic, temporary party whitelisting (toggable)
-- Automatic coloring based off of stat critera. (e.g. Red if `FKDR > 4`)
 - Automatic `/who` on join
 - Reach goal: make into an overlay, similar to BedwarsStats overlay.